AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 Volume fraction is in a single-component :cpp:`MultiFab`, and it is zero for covered cells, one for regular cells, and in between for cut cells.
-Centroid is in a :cpp:`MultiCutFab` with ``AMREX_SPACEDIM`` components.
-Each component of the data is in the range of :math:`[-0.5,0.5]` because they are based on each cell's local coordinates.
+Centroid is in a :cpp:`MultiCutFab` with ``AMREX_SPACEDIM`` components with each component of the data is in the range of :math:`[-0.5,0.5]`.
+The centroid is based on each cell's local coordinates with respect to the embedded boundary.
 A :cpp:`MultiCutFab` is very similar to a :cpp:`MultiFab`.
 Its data can be accessed with subscript operator

 .. highlight: c++